moneroguides/monero-guides/content/news/Seed-Offsets.md

 Head to 'Restore Wallet', enter your seed and then a passphrase.
 Passphrases which you can freely choose, offset your seed and create new and unique mnemonics.

-If someone finds your seed and they restore it, they'll end up with nothing.
+If someone finds your seed and they restore it, they won't end up with all your coins.

+Pro tip - keep a little in there, if it dissapears, you know your seed has been conpromised.

 Only if they find both seed + offset they can restore the right wallets :)